Sometimes we just can’t wait ! And especially when you want to find out whether you are having a boy or girl !

 For the general scanning programme, please refer to the:

-When Can I Have My Baby Gender and Early Growth/Wellbeing Scan?
+When Can I Have My Baby Gender/Wellbeing Scan?

 - There is an optimal time to achieve the highest accuracy in determining gender of your baby and get great scan pictures as a memory of that first moment you discovered your unborn baby’s gender.